-You are encouraged to contact the Mental Health/Substance Use Disorder Administrator for referrals to providers and coordination of care.
+You are encouraged to contact the Mental Health/Substance Use Disorder Administrator for assistance in locating a provider and coordination of care.

-- A scheduled admission for Substance-Related and Addictive Disorders Services (including an admission for services at a Residential Treatment facility) you must obtain authorization from the Claims Administrator five business days before admission. - A non-scheduled admission (including Emergency admissions) you must provide notification as soon as is reasonably possible.
+- A scheduled admission for Substance-Related and Addictive Disorders Services (including an admission for services at a Residential Treatment facility) you must obtain authorization from the Claims Administrator five business days before admission. - A non-scheduled admission you must provide notification as soon as is reasonably possible.

 In addition, for Non-Network Benefits you must obtain prior authorization from the Claims Administrator before the following services are received.
-Services requiring prior authorization: Partial Hospitalization/Day Treatment; Intensive Outpatient Treatment programs; psychological testing; extended outpatient treatment visits, with or without medication management.
+Services requiring prior authorization: Partial Hospitalization/Day Treatment; Intensive Outpatient Treatment programs; psychological testing.